alexvw/validateme/README.md

   - `ssn`
   - `telephone`
 - **data-validateme-req-group**: A number or string group that needs at least one member to have non-empty value.
 For example, if you set `data-validateme-req-group="names"` on three fields, all three would fail validation until at least one had a value.
+- **data-validateme-allornone-group**: A number or string group that requires all members to be either empty or non-empty.
+For example, if there are 4 members of this group, and one becomes non-empty, all members will fail until they all are also non-empty.

 ###Comparators